No suntan. No fake tan. Four weeks

 @tayla.broad

-It's time to challenge these deeply held attitudes to suntanning.
-We’re encouraging everyone to give up the suntan— be it real or fake—and embrace our natural skin tone.
+Australia, it's time to challenge these deeply held attitudes to suntanning.
+We encourage everyone to give up the suntan— be it real or fake—and embrace our natural skin tone.
 It’s time to have a much-needed conversation, rethink the suntan and embrace the beauty of our natural skin tone.
-Get involved by using the hashtag #endthetrendaus.
+You can always get involved (all year round!)
+Tag us by using the hashtag #endthetrendaus.

 Here’s what some of our influencers found, during their experience: